marijnh/getdocs/README.md

 `=` character followed either by a word or a quoted JavaScript-style string.
 For example `#chapter=selection` or `#added="2.1.0"`.

+These tags have a special meaning that is interpreted by getdocs:

+ * **forward**: Can be used to make the properties or methods of a class or object appear in another class or object.
+A typical use case is moving documentation from a private subclass into a public abstract class.
+A tag like `#forward=Foo` will cause the properties of the annotated thing to appear in the documentation for the thing named `Foo` instead.
+Note that other information included in the doc comments that has the `forward` tag will be ignored.

 ## Output JSON

 The returned object maps item names to item descriptions.
 The